gangdong/gangdong.github.io/_posts/2021-05-04-Blog-github-action.markdown

 ## Migrating to GitHub Actions

 I decided to start the migration from my blog project.
-As I said above, both Travis CI and GitHub Actions are used the `YAML` file format to write the configuration files, so the syntax is similar.
+As I said above, both Travis CI and GitHub Actions use the `YAML` file format to write the configuration files, so the syntax is similar.
 What I do was rewriting the control flow with the GitHub Actions' syntax and replaced the environment variables used in Travis CI.

 The first thing was creating a `.github/workflow` folder in my blog's repository then adding a YAML file.